(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Again, the occasional cheat meal is perfectly acceptable provided you're not extremely ill.

 You just have to define the word "occasional" for your situation, since you should know your body better than anyone else.
+Listening to how your body responds after you eat a certain food is crucial in this journey.
+That's why a food journal is recommended, because it's too easy to forget or not pay attention.

 This is why it's equally as important to know how bad are the foods missing from this list.